mate-academy/py-docker-weather-api/README.md

  To launch you will need:
  1. API-KEY, it can be obtained at https://www.weatherapi.com/my/
- 2. You can use the command: $docker run -e API_KEY="your generated gey" -e CITY="your chosen city" weather-api
+ 2. You can use the command: $docker run -e api_key="your generated gey" -e city="your chosen city" weather-api
  3. docker-command: `docker pull soobig666/docker-weather-api:latest`.

 <details>